written by Markus

-Well, officially speaking, actually none of them is the right one.
-The correct answer is given by the ISO3382-1-2009 standard, which defines the “duration required for the space-averaged sound energy density in an enclosure to decrease by 60 dB after the source emission has stopped” as the “reverberation time T“.
+Well, the ISO3382-1-2009 standard gives the answer as “T”, defining the “duration required for the space-averaged sound energy density in an enclosure to decrease by 60 dB after the source emission has stopped” as the “reverberation time T“.

 Unfortunately, the letter “T” on its own can be a little bit ambiguous, because the character t or T is also used for other physical parameters such as the period length of a sound wave, the time delay of live sound at a concert, or the temperature.
 Consequently, a number of acoustic test instrument manufacturers have decided not to use “T”, but “RT” or “RT60” instead, in an effort to be less ambiguous.